Green Bay Packers Odds

 Following the dominant run, lean times came to Green Bay.
 The team would make the playoffs just twice over 25 seasons, but fortunes began to change in the 1990s.
 Franchise legends Brett Favre and Reggie White starred for a club that made the postseason each year from 1993-98 and won a Super Bowl along the way.

 After the turn of the century, Green Bay remained competitive as the Favre era transitioned to one led by Aaron Rodgers.
 The Packers picked up some more hardware with a victory over the Pittsburgh Steelers in Super Bowl XLV.
-Since that point, the club has made the playoffs in eight of ten seasons, with Rodgers and assorted stars on offense and defense leading the way.
+Since that point, the club has made the playoffs in 11 of 13 seasons, with Rodgers and assorted stars on offense and defense leading the way.

 As one of the NFL’s signature franchises, Green Bay has had lots of all-time greats suited up for the team.
 The 1960s Packers sent plenty of members to the Pro Football Hall of Fame, and more recent times have seen several franchise legends take the field in green and gold.
 Here’s a look at some of the club record holders in a number of categories: